microsoft/Thoth/README.md

 ### Project Setup

 You have a few options for setting up this project.
-The easiest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also set it up [locally](#local-environment) if desired.
+The easiest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also set it up [locally](#running-locally-for-dev-and-debug) if desired.
+However, as many cloud resources are required to run the client app and minimal API even locally, deployment to Azure first will provision all the necessary services.

 #### GitHub Codespaces